Leisure Cilantro Microgreen Seed Highlights

 How Much Seed Do You Need For Your Tray?

-There’s no need for you to worry about how much seed you need if you use Home Microgreen planting trays or 1010 trays.
+You don’t need to worry about how much seed you need if you use Home Microgreen planting trays or 1010 trays.
 Each seed packet has the correct number of seeds for a perfect tray of Cilantro microgreens.

 The seeding area of a Home Microgreen Tray is 37.5 square inches.